-It's a contentious debate among travelers, but we strongly advocate jeans.
-Sure, they can weigh down your pack a bit but jeans also have a big upside.
+It's a contentious debate among travelers, but we strongly advocate bringing jeans.
+Sure, they are heavy and can weigh down your pack, but jeans also have a big upside.
 They can be very versatile as you can dress them up for a night out on the town or wear them hiking across mountains.
-But perhaps the greatest benefit to jeans is that they can sustain several usages without the need to be washed.
+But perhaps the greatest benefit to jeans is that they can sustain many usages without the need to be washed.
 And jeans tend to hold up extremely well while traveling and can be downright comfy.
-We recommend dark washes to hold up better against dirt.
+We recommend dark washes that tend to hold up better against dirt.

 A Good Pair of Travel Slacks